14 Orr Street, Bridgeton,

 In 1938 its interior was considered ‘old fashioned’ for a modern cinema and it was gutted to have a new Art Deco style interior designed by Charles J. McNair and Henry F. Elder.
 There were troughs containing concealed lighting and desorative grilles on the splay walls beside the proscenium.
 The seating capacity was reduced to 1,689, with the removal of the balcony, and it re-opened on 21st November 1938.

 The Olympia Cinema was re-named ABC in 1963 and was closed on 9th March 1974.
 The building stood empty and unused for over ten years and was converted into a bingo club from 1987.
-After County bingo operators closed it down it became a furniture store, but they moved out in 2000 and the building has remained empty ever since.
+After County bingo operators closed it down it became a furniture store, but they moved out in 2000 and the building remained empty.

 On 23rd March 1977, Historic Scotland designated the facade of the Olympia a Grade B Listed building.